ProtonMail/design-system/README.md

 Be sure to have Ruby on your computer.

-For installing Jekyll on Windows, you can [follow this tutorial](https://jekyllrb.com/docs/installation/windows/).
+For installing Jekyll on Windows, you can [follow this tutorial](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10), but stop before installing Jekyll: it won't install the right version according to needed dependency.

 You may encounter an issue using `gem` without `sudo`.
 In this case, [this should solve the problem](https://github.com/jekyll/jekyll/issues/7594#issuecomment-509839929).

 Then: